Discover more from Tech World With Milan Newsletter

 Go to any exam page, click the order button, and on the other page, it sends you to a page where you can start filling out the information.
 If you have a work account, you should connect those here because your employer might be in some Microsoft programs that offer free vouchers.Check your Certifications board.

-Here you can get familiar with how well the process looks when you go to the real exam: https://aka.ms/examdemo.Open Free Azure Account
+Here, you can get familiar with how well the process looks when you go to the real exam: https://aka.ms/examdemo.Open a Free Azure Account

-Here you have two options: online (VUE) or testing center.
+You have two options: online (VUE) or testing center.
 The online one is recommended as you can do it from work or home.
-If you have any issues, you can contact Microsoft certification support over here and use Ask the question at the here, and you use Ask the question at the top of the page.
+If you have any issues, contact Microsoft certification support and ask the question here.
+You used to ask the question at the top of the page.

 For the testing center, bring two IDs, follow the instructions, and arrive half an hour before the start time.